tony-xlh/Embed-PDF-in-HTML/README.md

 On the desktop, the browser's built-in PDF viewer will be used to open the PDF using the three tags.
 While on the mobile browsers, the behavior varies.
 On Android, the browsers will give a download link.
 On iOS, the browsers will render the first page of the PDF.

+## Convert the PDF to Images or HTML for Embedding

+We can use libraries like Apache PDFBox to convert PDF files to images or use pdf2htmlex to convert them to HTML beforehand to embed the PDF in HTML.

+Converting to images produces either blurred text or monster sized files/network cost.
+Also, text are logically lost, readers cannot perform searching or copying.

+Converting to HTML is better.
+But if you need to edit and annotate the PDF, it is not possible.

-## Use PDF Libraries to Embed a PDF File
+## Use PDF JavaScript Libraries to Embed a PDF File

 We can use third-party PDF libraries to embed a PDF file.
 It has the following benefits: